 - Interest rate and payment – the interest is usually accrued and not paid currently.

 - Discount rate – this is the discount rate the investors enjoy for taking the early risk in the company, expressed as a discount from the company’s Series A round of financing.
 A discount rate of 20 percent is typical.

 - Valuation cap – this is the maximum valuation of the company where the note can be converted in the next round of financing.

 There are many reasons an angel investor will reject your pitch.

-- The market opportunity or potential size of the business is perceived as too small.
+- The business’s market opportunity or potential size is perceived as too small.

 - The founders don’t come across as knowledgeable or passionate.

 - The entrepreneur, through a blind email and not a referral, made the pitch from a trusted colleague of the angel investor.

 - The financial projections were not believable, and the founders couldn’t convince the investor of the reasonableness of the underlying assumptions.

 - The investor wasn’t convinced of the need for your product or service.